This day consists of two separate programs.

 You can register for ONE or BOTH programs.

 Agreement to Maintain Confidentiality of Clinical Information and Restrictions to Copying Workshop Content

-I understand that I will be hearing clinical material in this course that must be kept strictly confidential and not discussed or disseminated in any form outside of the course.
+I understand that I may hear clinical material in this course that must be kept strictly confidential and not discussed or disseminated in any form outside of the course.
 I agree that I will not record, take photos, or store digital content from the course other than those materials which have already been provided by the presenter and PCFINE.
 I understand that I need to view the on-line program in a private place where it cannot be overheard or observed by others who are not registered for the course.

 AFTERNOON PROGRAM: 1:00pm - 4:30pm EST (3.0 CEs)

 From Love at Last to Not So Fast:Patricia L. Papernow, Ed.D.

 Helping Couples and Families with the Challenges of Recoupling in Later Life

 Newly recoupled adults in mid-life and beyond and their adult children are increasingly showing up in our offices in pain and asking for help.
 The fantasy for these “gray recouplers” is, “The kids are adults; the dog is dead.
 It’s just us.
 Now it’s our time.”
 They all too soon discover that it’s not “just us.”
 Rather, gray recouplers find themselves pulled apart by their adult children’s responses to their new relationship and polarized over parenting differences.
 They frequently wrestle with divisive pulls from multiple generations of extended family, many with loyalties to their previous partners.